 To ward off evil spirits, people used nicknames, much the same way a spirit house does.
 If a wandering ghost comes along and sees a lovely house with some lovely children, it might be inclined to hang about.
 If you leave an offering outside your spirit house and give your child the nickname ‘pig,’ then maybes that ghost will keep going.

 In the Lao culture, nicknames are often playful.

 Nicknames and royal titles aside, the naming culture in Laos is the same as in The West.
 The order is first name- surname.
-When a woman is married, she takes her husband's surname, and when a child is born, it also takes the father's surname.
-The exception would be if the woman comes from a particularly high-status family or one of the hill tribes who still retain only one name.
+When a woman is married, she takes her husband’s surname, and when a child is born, it also takes the father’s surname.
+The exception would be if the woman comes from a particularly high-status family or one of the hill tribes that still retain only one name.

 Lao people use the title Mr and Mrs, but somewhat confusingly with the first name instead of the surname.
 So, in Laos, I was Mr. Michael as opposed to Mr. Thompson.